Wixie is a digital canvas students can use to share their ideas, imagination, and understanding through their writing, their voice, and their art.

 Type “bio poem” in the search field at the top and be sure to include the quotation marks.

-If you prefer step-by-step directions, you can use the tutorials in the Wixie help.
+If you prefer step-by-step directions, you can use or edit a collection of Wixie tutorials.

 Once you have created this sample to introduce yourself, present it from your Wixie account to your students the first day of class.